 Quality and accountability

 Accountability is vital for an organisation such as HI, which depends on public funds and support from its donors.
-We must therefore account for our actions to the different stakeholders from a legal, operational and ethical perspective.
+We must account for our actions to all the stakeholders in our activities from a legal, operational and ethical perspective.

 © B. Blondel / HI